MikeyXU/MikeyXU.github.io/index.md

 keep writing more code.
 It also makes me realize how badly we have failed in project assingments in the past by attempting to just throw more man hours at a task rathe than restructuring and reorganizing.

+# Assignment 7 (Chapter 4 Pragmatic Programmer)

+This chapter explores the use of the DBC, or Design by Contract, methodology for writing/delivering code.
+It places emphasis on making sure you give exactly what you promise to deliver, nothing more, and nothing less.
+This useful idea can easily help to make sure the requirements are clear and concise, and everything you do is in clear parallel with the requirements.
+Statements like "requires" could help immensely rather than dedicating entire branches of a method to deal with an unwanted parameter passed in.
+It also for the first time ever made me appreciate Java coding because of the way in which can use "finally" in order to collect/destroy resources, in order for the program to run better because the resources wont constantly be running.

+# Assignment 8 (Chapter 5 Pragmatic Programmer)

+Coupling made me realize why I spent so long changing various methods in projects during CS2, because I would have 3 "get" methods in a row like getUser().returnAmmo().useBomb(), and other similar constructs.
+I would make one change in a class, and suddenly the entire program halts.
+The chapter also called attention to how when we code we have a tendency to write temporal coupling, such as A has to be called before B.  This is one program I actually have experience abusing on older Javascript games, where I could stack menus in order to delay time in games or access unintended features.
+The analogy of making a drink also helped make clear in my mind how this idea of workflow is identical to pipelining in the computer hardware, instead of a single-cycle datapath.
+Concurrency really just implies parallel programming in order to run faster/efficiently.

+# Assignment 9 (Chapter 6 Pragmatic Programmer)

+Programming deliberately hit home very quickly.
+Every single point made here I think I have done at some point, whether it be trying to write code around a pre-written class, or using programs and tech I don't understand until I no longer have an understanding of the errors being thrown.
+The section on runtime actually tremendously helped me understand how to predict based on what is written in the code.
+Refactoring brings me back to how I realize how much I should change badly written classes, rather than trying to write new classes and methods to use the badly written classes.
+I know that I can become defensive of my code, and refuse to change, but this chapter helped me realize how Im basically tripping myself up by doing that.
+Unit tests are also the bane of my existence, because I suck at doing them, but I recognize how necessary they really are.

+# Assignment 10 (Chapter 7 Pragmatic Programmer)

+Preventing requirements from creeping up on us, might as well be called the sneak heart-attack for me.
+When I work on a program, I like to make sure whatever I'm currently doing is as well-done as it can be.
+40 hours of work later and I've programmed a spaceship that can move with wrap around the screen, fire bullets, targeting missiles, and bombs, and suddenly the project is due the next day and I have 0 enemies and I'm screwed.
+Happens to all of us, right?
+This book has taught me all about how I can prevent this, whether it be setting a schedule, writing better classes/methods so I don't have to work with horrible older methods, etc.  I hope to be able to use these skills in my next workflow to show that I can do better than I have recently.